pAIgn10/paign10.github.io/_posts/2015-02-02-customize-your-ps1.md

 And of course whenever we are outside of a git repository, the prompt "resets" and provides general information again.

-This type of customization can extent to whatever other **distinguishable** directory categories you might have.
+This type of customization can extend to whatever other **distinguishable** directory categories you might have.
 You do that by adding another _elif_ condition within the _if_ statement of `set_ps1`.

 <div  class="tex2jax_ignore">
 {% gist nlamprian/f17caa014177742728a2 .bashrc %}